ud-softworks/json_schema/lib/MIGRATION.md

   `bool get exclusiveMaximum` --> `num get exclusiveMaximum`.
 The old boolean values are available under `bool get hasExclusiveMinimum` and `bool get hasExclusiveMaximum`, while the new values contain the actual value of the min / max.
 This is consistent with how the spec was changes, see the release notes: https://json-schema.org/draft-06/json-schema-release-notes.html

 - `String get ref` --> `Uri get ref`
-  - Since the spec specifies that $refs MUST be a URI, we've given them some additional type safety .(https://tools.ietf.org/html/draft-wright-json-schema-01#section-8).
+  - Since the spec specifies that $refs MUST be a URI, we've given refs some additional type safety.(https://tools.ietf.org/html/draft-wright-json-schema-01#section-8).

 ## Notable Deprecations